gaurav-celestial/Pomodoro-js/README.md

 - npm start

 **Run Client:**
-Run the client by going in the directory 'client/homepage' and open the file 'index.html' while the server is running.
+Run the client by going in the directory 'client' and by running the following the following commands.

+- npm install http-server
+- http-server homepage

 **User Interactions:**